What is this statement about?

 We take the security of your information seriously and are bound by law to ensure your information is kept safely.
 We will use all reasonable efforts to do this.
 In the unlikely event that our processes do not meet our high standards we will tell you immediately.

-We will take appropriate physical, electronic and managerial measures to ensure that we keep your information secure and we will only keep it as long as is reasonable and necessary.
+We will take appropriate physical, electronic and managerial measures to ensure that we keep your information secure and we will only keep it as long as is reasonable and necessary and in line with our retention schedule, which is available on request.
 Information kept on our computer systems and technical devices are encrypted with passwords to prevent unauthorised access.

 Using our website